ajones1139/dns-query-tool/README.md

 ---

- Skills Demonstrated:\
+ Skills Demonstrated:
-  -Network Automation and DNS querying using Python and dnspython external library.\
+   - Network Automation and DNS querying using Python and dnspython external library.
-  -CLI design with argument parsing using argv\
+   - CLI design with argument parsing using argv
-  -Interactive user input handling\
+   - Interactive user input handling
-  -Structured data processing and export to CSV and JSON formats\
+   - Structured data processing and export to CSV and JSON formats
-  -Error handling and logging
+   - Error handling and logging

 ---